mthkunze/ovirt/README.md

 # CentOS 7 Minimal oVirt Template

-The purpose of this article is to describe the process to create a CentOS 7Minimal oVirt virtual machine for cloning to a template.
+The purpose of this article is to describe the process to create a CentOS 7 Minimal oVirt virtual machine for cloning to a template.

 ## Procedure

-Update hostname
+- Update hostname
+- Clear machine-id
-Clear machine-id; deletion is problematic next boot Delete SSH host keys
+- Delete SSH host keys
-Replace ifcfg-eth0 PREFIX with NETMASK
+- Replace ifcfg-devname PREFIX with NETMASK
-Edit ifcfg-eth0 to remove unnecessary values including HWADD Delete logs
+- Edit ifcfg-devname to remove unnecessary values including HWADD
+- Delete logs
-Install ovirt-guest-agent-common
+- Install ovirt-guest-agent-common
-Complete any additional desired configurations or installations.
+- Complete any additional desired configurations or installations.
-(Install cloud-init; optional)
+- Install cloud-init > optional
-sys-unconfig (clears host specific information then poweroff) Convert virtual machine to template
+- sys-unconfig (clears host specific information then poweroff)
+- Convert virtual machine to template
-Deploy virtual machine using template
+- Deploy virtual machine using template

 #Execute
 Update the hostname to something generic (optional)